RAPcores/rapcores/docs/interfaces.md

 Step 6:

 You should be ready to send commands.
-The full docs to BaremetalPi are avaialble [here](https://github.com/ronisbr/BaremetalPi.jl).
+The full docs to BaremetalPi are available [here](https://github.com/ronisbr/BaremetalPi.jl).

 Some examples: